ytakzk/Voxelizer/README.md

 ![Voxelizer](./img/ss.jpg?raw=true)

 Voxelizer provides a set of functions to voxelize a mesh.
 Any closed mesh can be transformed into a collection of voxels.
 The size of voxels is adjastable.
 Plus, Voxelizer can automatically close meshes even if they are opened.
-It is of cource better that you feed a closed mesh though, just give it a try with any meshes you want.
+It is of cource better than you feed a closed mesh though, just give it a try with any meshes you want.
 Let's get voxelized!

 ## Installation